saitaiky/notebook/docs/docs/software-development/system-design/security/authentication/oauth.md

 The concept is quite similar to **redirect uri** in the OAuth flow, isn't it?
 :::

-## OAuth in different applications
+## OAuth for different applications

-In this section, I'll go through how to use OAuth in various applications.
+In next few sections, we'll look at how to use OAuth in various applications.
 One thing you may notice when registering a client at the OAuth server, the server needs to know the type of application you are building to apply appropriate security policies and configurations.
 Different application types have unique security requirements and capabilities:

 1. **Client Secret**: Server-side apps can securely store a client secret, while mobile and JavaScript apps cannot.
 Thus, mobile and JavaScript apps are typically not given a client secret.
 2. **Token Policies**: The server may issue different types of tokens (e.g., refresh tokens) and set different token lifetimes based on the application type.
 3. **CORS Headers**: For JavaScript apps, the server might need to enable CORS headers to facilitate secure cross-origin requests.

-### OAuth for Server-Side Applications
+## OAuth for Server-Side Applications

+### Concepts

 - PKCE **Code Verifier**: PKCE mitigates this risk by adding an additional layer of security.
 It ensures that the authorization code can only be used by the client that requested it.
 - **Code Challenge** (Hash): Created by applying a transformation (SHA-256 and Base64URL encoding) to the PKCE code_verifier.